 The goal is for your body to get into such a light sleep cycle in the morning that it naturally awakens.
 So if you find yourself waking up half an hour before your alarm clock goes off, take it as a personal victory and reward yourself by NOT going back to sleep for the remaining 30 minutes and risk sending yourself into a deeper REM cycle.
 Just get up and get your day started half an hour earlier.

 Listening to your body also means making your health and well-being a priority.
 If you can’t get out of working that late shift, don’t force yourself to run on three to four hours of sleep the next day.
 If you wake up feeling ill, give your body all the care and sleep it’s asking for.

-While 18 to 254 days seems like quite an ambiguous range, it was also noted that “missing one opportunity to perform the behaviour did not materially affect the habit formation process.”
+While 18 to 254 days seems like quite an ambiguous range, it was also noted that “missing one opportunity to perform the behavior did not materially affect the habit formation process.”
 Considering that a good majority of people will not transition from owls to larks overnight, that’s good to hear.
-Keep in mind that should you stumble attempting to meet your goal (which EVERYONE has done whether they admit it or not), it’s not worth beating yourself up over; stressing over perfection is counter-effective to your long-term goals.
+Keep in mind that while you’ll probably stumble attempting to meet your goal (which EVERYONE has done whether they admit it or not), it’s not worth beating yourself up over; stressing over perfection is counter-effective to your long-term goals.

-The physical challenges of transitioning to being a morning person are only half the battle – the other half is completely mental.
+The physical challenges of becoming a morning person are only half the battle – the other half is completely mental.